Manishearth/manishearth.github.io/source/drafts/zero1.md

 ---
 layout: post
-title: "Zero-Copy Stuff part 1: Not a yoking matter"
+title: "Not a Yoking Matter (Zero-Copy #1)"
 date: 2021-04-05 08:32:30 -0700
 comments: true
 categories: ["mozilla", "programming", "rust"]
 ---

-_This is part 1 of a two-part series on interesting abstractions for zero-copy deserialization I've been working on recently.
-Part 2 can be found [here][part 2].
+_This is part 1 of a three-part series on interesting abstractions for zero-copy deserialization I've been working on over the last year.
+This part is about making zero-copy deserialization more pleasant to work with.
+Part 2 is about making it work for more types and can be found [here][part 2]; while Part 3 is about eliminating the deserialization step entirely and can be found [here][part 3].
 The posts can be read in any order, though this post contains an explanation of what zero-copy deserialization_ is.

 ## Background